 There is a vast range of adult literacy sites on the Internet, however you need to be a little discerning (as with all things offered on this medium) as to how you and your student could benefit from the information.
-A number of students place computer literacy as a high priority, so interactive websites can be very beneficial.

 Some of the things to look out for when searching for suitable websites for students include:

 - ease of navigation suitable for new computer users and readers

 - pictures and symbols that clearly communicate information about the site to the user

 - avoid pages that are overloaded with print and can be confusing

 - sites that contain a large number of downloads (text and photos) can be very slow to load